oss-review-toolkit/ort-ci-gitlab/README.md

 - `SW_NAME`: Name of project, product or component to be scanned.
 By default the name of the repository is used as shown in its clone URL.
 - `SW_VERSION`: Project version number or release name (use the version from package metadata, not VCS revision).
 By default, the Git short SHA is used
 - `VCS_URL`: VCS URL (clone URL) of the project to scan, use only when URL is not correctly detected

+# Community

+Have questions? or thinking about contributing?
+Get in touch with us and the ORT community via our [Slack channel][ort-slack-join] or fill an [issue][ort-gitlab-ci-issue].

 # License